Starkscan

 • server or CLI flow: send Authorization: Bearer <better_auth_session_token>

 If the session is missing or invalid, Starkscan returns 401 Unauthorized.
+That body is deliberately generic and carries docSlug: "api/self-serve"; it does not disclose whether a supplied credential was missing, expired, or revoked.
+Programmatic API-key callers should discover their active scopes, route classes, and quota contract from GET /v1/meta/capabilities's caller object instead of calling /v1/me/*.
 If you try to POST or DELETE with cookies only, Starkscan returns 403 Forbidden with a WWW-Authenticate: Bearer header.

 Routes